-Likewise, the Remuneration Policy approved at the General Meeting of 14th May 2015 does not foresee any calculation or determination formula for the amount due to a director in these circumstances; consequently, the normal regime would apply in such circumstances.
+Likewise, the Remuneration Policy approved at the General Meeting of 19th May 2016 does not foresee any calculation or determination formula for the amount due to a director in these circumstances; consequently, the normal regime would apply in such circumstances.

-84. Reference to the existence and description, with details of the sums involved, of agreements between the company and members of the Board of Directors and managers, pursuant to Article 248-B/3 of the Securities Code that envisages compensation in the event of resignation or unfair dismissal or termination of employment following a takeover bid (Article 245-A/1/I))
+84. Reference to the existence and description, with details of the sums involved, of agreements between the company and members of the Board of Directors and Managers, pursuant to Article 248-B/3 of the Securities Code that envisages compensation in the event of resignation or unfair dismissal or termination of employment following a takeover bid (Article 245-A/1/I))

-The Company is not part to any agreement with the members of the management body or other managers, as defined in no. 3 of Article 248-B of the Securities Code, that foresees compensation in the event of resignation, unfair dismissal or employment termination following a takeover bid.
+The Company hasn't take part in any agreement with the members of the management body or other managers, as defined in no. 3 of Article 248-B of the Securities Code, that foresees compensation in the event of resignation, unfair dismissal or employment termination following a takeover bid.

-- VI.
-Share-Allocation and/or Stock Option Plans ("stock options") - 85.
-Details of the plan and the number of persons included therein
+VI.
+Share-Allocation and/or Stock Option Plans ("stock options")

+85. Details of the plan and the number of persons included therein